martinmcconnell/fyp-doc/notes.md

 The contents of the website are distributed between all members of via IPFS a decentralised system, this is where the website will be hosted/distributed.

-There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corportate structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.
+According to **(Andrew et al., 2022)** There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corportate structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.
 This feature should help restore and build trust.

 ## Goals and Requirements

 ### Goals
 To build a successful prototype and articulate the justification for this project to a universal